Big Four (World War I): Woodrow Wilson

 Woodrow Wilson (28 December 1856 – 3 February 1924) was elected President of the United States based on domestic issues in 1912, and re-elected in 1916.
 He based his 1916 re-election campaign around the slogan "he kept us out of war", and had worked hard to broker a compromise peace.
 In early 1917 Berlin decided to launch all-out submarine warfare designed to sink American ships bringing supplies to Britain; in the Zimmermann Telegram it proposed a military alliance with Mexico to fight a war against the US.
 The nation was poorly armed when it went to war in April 1917, but it had millions of potential fresh soldiers, billions of dollars, and huge supplies of raw materials needed by the Allies.
 Officially Wilson kept the US independent of the Allies.

 In 1918 Wilson took personal control of negotiations with Germany, including the armistice.
 He issued his Fourteen Points, his view of a post-war world that could avoid another terrible conflict.
 It had an enormous impact on both sides in Europe and made him the man of the hour in Paris.
 A leader of the Progressive Movement, he assembled a high-powered group of academic advisors to help him in Paris but his distrustful personality led him to break with a series of close advisors, most notably Colonel House.
 He made a major blunder by refusing to bring along any prominent Republicans to Paris, which politicised the American debate and weakened his support.
 His main goal was a long-term solution to end warfare based on the League of Nations and self-determination of nations.
 He paid special attention to creating new nations out of defunct empires and was opposed to harsh terms and reparations imposed on Germany.
 A Presbyterian of deep religious faith, Wilson appealed to a gospel of service and infused a profound sense of moralism into his idealistic internationalism, now referred to as "Wilsonianism".
 Wilsonianism calls for the United States to enter the world arena to fight for democracy, and has been a contentious position in American foreign policy.

+Where they met

+They met in Versailles in 1919 near Paris.

 Purpose

-While the Allies at the Paris Peace Conference made up more than twenty nations, the Big Four entered Versailles and were leading architects of the Treaty of Versailles which was signed by Germany; the Treaty of St. Germain, with Austria; the Treaty of Neuilly, with Bulgaria; the Treaty of Trianon, with Hungary; and the Treaty of Sèvres, with the Ottoman Empire.
+While the Allies at the Paris Peace Conference made up more than twenty nations, the Big Four entered Versailles and were leading architects of the Treaty of Versailles which was signed by Germany; the Treaty of Saint-Germain, with Austria; the Treaty of Neuilly, with Bulgaria; the Treaty of Trianon, with Hungary; and the Treaty of Sèvres, with the Ottoman Empire.
 At one point Orlando temporarily pulled out of the conference because Italian demands were not met, leaving the other three countries as the sole major architects of the talk, referred to as the "Big Three".
 The Italian delegation returned after 11 days.
+Mr. Maurice Hankey was the council's sole secretary and took minutes.